Virendra Sharma: Personal life

 Sharma is a British-Indian, a British-Punjabi and a British-Hindu.
 He has been married to Nirmala Sharma since 1968.
 They have a son and daughter and three grandchildren.

 He has been the vice-chair of APPG for British-Hindus.
 In addition to English, Sharma is fluent in his native Indian languages of Hindi and Punjabi.

 In 2023, to celebrate 75 years of India's independence, the British Council's India/UK Together's Season of Culture organised the India UK Achievers Honours in partnership with the National Indian Students and Alumni Union UK (NISAU) to recognise the work of 75 young achievers, 8 outstanding achievers, 3 living legends and one lifetime achiever, who have been educated in the UK.
 Sharma was given the living legend at the India UK Achievers Honours.

+In 2024, Sharma was presented with the Lifetime Achievement Award at the Asian Achievers Awards, honouring his long-standing dedication to public service and community leadership.